-GROUP PRESENTATION ( 10 points) Students: Date Α В С D Ε Topic: Non-Verbal /2 points Good posture, appropriate eye conta audience.
-Gestures such as pointing visuals.
-Fluency /2 points Spoke fluently, and confidently, reference cards only occasionally.
-Used a cleatone of voice with few pronunciation. ar and attractive Materials /2 points 3.
-Chose pictures, slides, and other vis sual aids well.
-Content /2 points Details such as names, numbers, ar description details were provided.
-U transitions, such as "first of all," "ano "in comparison," "for example," etc. lsed several Framework /2 points Had a self-introduction providing the name, and topic, and the student's p conclusion had a short summary and remark about the topic. partners.
-The Comments: (Possible Group score) /10 nal cor 0
+GROUP PRESENTATION (10 points) Students: Date Α В С D Е Topic: Non-Verbal /2 points Good posture, appropriate eye contact with audience.
+Gestures such as pointing to the slides or visuals.
+Fluency /2 points 2.
+Spoke fluently, and confidently, referring to note cards only occasionally.
+Used a clear and attractive tone of voice with few pronunciation errors.
+Materials /2 points 3.
+Chose pictures, slides, and other visual aids well.
+Content /2 points Details such as names, numbers, and other description details were provided.
+Used several transitions, such as "first of all," "another," "next," or "in comparison," "for example," etc. Framework /2 points 5.
+Had a self-introduction providing the student's name, and topic, and the student's partners.
+The conclusion had a short summary and a closing remark about the topic.
+Comments: (Possible Group score) /10 nal cor 0 -